 Get some greens in your system to balance out the heavier foods.
 One of my favorite salads for Thanksgiving is spinach with dried cranberries, walnuts, feta cheese and a balsamic dressing.

 Whatever you do, don’t skip exercise.
 You can run a turkey trot in the morning, play some touch football, do a 25-minute 6 Week Six-Pack workout, or gather everyone up for a walk after dinner.
-If you’re travelling, don’t forget to pack your sneakers…no excuses!
+If you’re traveling, don’t forget to pack your sneakers…no excuses!

 6. Enjoy Your Thanksgiving Meal, and Get Right Back on Track for Friday